jakesower/json-expressions/docs/expressions.md

 ## $identity

-Returns input data unchanged in apply mode, or evaluates/returns the operand in evaluate mode.
-This is useful as an identity function in pipelines or when you need to pass through values. `$identity` will evaluate nested expressions except for literals, which will be preserved.
+Returns input data unchanged.
+This is useful as an identity function in pipelines or when you need to pass through values.

 ```javascript
 // Return child data unchanged (identity function)